ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 # Bandwidth allocation for Block Storage volumes
 {: #block-storage-bandwidth}

 Instance bandwidth is distributed between networking and storage resources.
-The storage bandwidth is shared between the boot volume and the attached data volumes.
+The storage bandwidth is divided between the boot volume and the attached data volumes.
 You can adjust the storage-networking bandwidth ratio in the console, from the CLI or with the API.
 After that change, you can adjust the portion of available bandwidth that is allocated to the data volumes by detaching and reattaching them.
 {: shortdesc}

 ## Bandwidth allocation for volumes that are attached to an instance